Conference Agenda

 Institute for Fiscal Studies, United Kingdom

-Many countries use increases in the Early Retirement Age (ERA) as a tool to limit spending on public pensions.
-This paper examines how the gradual increase in the ERA for women from 60 to 65 affected working-age disability benefit receipt and claims in England and Wales.
-Importantly, throughout this period, the maximum age of eligibility for applying for disability benefits (which are neither means-tested nor contingent on non-employment) was 65.
-As such, this reform allows us to study how changes in public pension eligibility directly affect disability benefit take-up in the absence of any changes to the age of eligibility for those benefits.
-We find that reaching the ERA is associated with around a 0.5 percentage-point reduction in women’s disability benefit prevalence, equivalent to about 5% of the baseline prevalence.
-The effect grows over time.
+This paper examines how the gradual increase in the early retirement age (ERA) for women from 60 to 65 affected working-age disability benefit claims and receipt in England and Wales.
+This reform allows us to isolate how changes in public pension eligibility directly affect disability insurance claims and receipt, in the absence of any changes to the age of eligibility for disability insurance.
+We find that increasing the ERA is associated with a large and significant increase in new claims for disability insurance (37% of the baseline level of claims).
+Smaller increase in disability insurance claims are also found for cohorts of men who, although they face no change in their ERA, see large reductions to the generosity of the means-tested welfare system that occur alongside the increase in the ERA for women.
 Our findings underscore the interplay between rising ERA and alternative forms of social security.

 Cribb-Public Pension Reforms and Disability Benefit Uptake – Evidence-401.pdf